Things to do along the Otago Rail Trail

 You'll pass across the 45th parallel twice through this section and these are denoted by concrete markers.

-You'll pass the highest point on the trail at 618 metres just before you cycle downhill to Wedderburn.
+You'll pass the highest point on the Otago Rail Trail at 618 metres just before you cycle downhill to Wedderburn.

 The Red Shed in Wedderburn has a great display of information about the rail trail along with a DVD about the trail that you won't find anywhere else.
 Get a photo of the very famous Green Shed in Wedderburn as painted by Grahame Sydney